 Staff & Board

-Heidi Rosbe, Deputy DirectorHeidi holds a Master of International Affairs degree (2010), focused on Human Rights, Conflict Transformation and Gender Policy, from Columbia University’s School of International and Public Affairs (SIPA).
-From 2005–2008, she served as the Associate Director of the Arab American Association of New York, a non-profit family services and cultural center for Arab immigrants.
-Heidi has spent many years designing and facilitating youth and adult programs in New York, Montreal, Michigan, Cyprus, Syria and the West Bank, aiming to create social change through interpersonal dialogue, leadership, media and the arts.
+Heidi Rosbe, Deputy DirectorHeidi holds a Master of International Affairs degree (2010), focused on Human Rights, Conflict and Gender Policy, from Columbia University’s School of International and Public Affairs (SIPA).
+She previously served as the Associate Director of the Arab American Association of New York, a non-profit family services and cultural center for Arab immigrants.
+Heidi has spent many years designing and facilitating youth and adult programs in the United States, Canada, Cyprus, Syria and the West Bank for various organizations including the United Nations Development Programme.
 She has also worked internationally on research projects including conflict assessments of Jordan and Sri Lanka, and for the Women’s Refugee Commission, developing vocational training materials for programs in Liberia.
-Heidi also volunteers as a facilitator for Project Common Bond and facilitation coach for Soliya.
-She speaks some Arabic, French, and Spanish.
+Heidi is a trained mediator and speaks some Arabic, French, and Spanish.

 Encounter’s Current Interns and Volunteers